samipmainali/SpotGen-Spotify-Account-Generator/README.md

 Use the generated accounts responsibly and in accordance with Spotify's terms of service.

-## Setting up Zoho Mail and IMAP
+## Setting up Mail and IMAP

-1. Create a Zoho Mail account by visiting Zoho Mail and following the signup process.
+1. Create a Mail account by visiting any Mail provider and following the signup process.

-2. Enable IMAP in your Zoho Mail account by going to Settings > Mail Accounts > IMAP Access and toggling the switch to enable IMAP.
+2. Enable IMAP in your Mail account by going to Settings > Mail Accounts > IMAP Access and toggling the switch to enable IMAP(Setting might be different for different provider).

-3. Create two folders named "Spotify" and "PasswordChanged" in the root directory of your Zoho Mail account.
+3. Create two folders named "Spotify" and "PasswordChanged" in the root directory of your Mail account.

-4. Create a filter in Zoho Mail to automatically move Spotify confirmation emails to the "Spotify" folder:
+4. Create a filter in Mail to automatically move Spotify confirmation emails to the "Spotify" folder:

  Go to Settings > Filters > New Filter.
  Set the condition type to AND.